splunk/public-o11y-docs/metrics-and-metadata/search.rst

 .. meta::
   :description: Learn about how to use the Splunk Observability Cloud search feature to quickly navigate to the objects you want to see.

-Use the search capability from the Splunk Observability Cloud top navigation bar to search for Splunk Application Performance Monitoring (APM) services, traceIDs, dashboards, charts, and more.
+Use the search from the Splunk Observability Cloud top navigation bar to search for Splunk Application Performance Monitoring (APM) services, traceIDs, dashboards, charts, and more.
 Regardless of where you are in the Observability Cloud, you can use the search capability to find metrics-based targets.

 Prerequisites
 =====================

-The search capability will only show results for Splunk APM if your organization has access to Splunk APM.
+Search only shows results for Splunk APM if your organization has access to Splunk APM.

-The search capability is currently limited to Splunk APM, dashboards, charts, Infrastructure Monitoring navigators, and docs results.
+Search is currently limited to Splunk APM, dashboards, charts, Infrastructure Monitoring navigators, and docs results.

 .. _prefix: